harrisonlab/Metabarcoding_projects/README.md

 ## 16s workflow

 ### Join PE reads
-usearch trims based on the expected error for the entire joined sequence.
+(usearch trims based on the expected error for the entire joined sequence.
-Expected error set to 1 in below and min length set to 200
+Expected error set to 1 in below and min length set to 200) Updated to do filtering after chimera detaction
 ```shell
 counter=0
 for f in $METAGENOMICS/data/$RUN/16S/fastq/*